jl5045/DSA4263/README.md

 ### Option 2: Using Volume Mount (For Full Pipeline)

-This approach mounts your local `data-docker` folder directly, useful when you've run all notebooks and want to use freshly generated data.
+This approach mounts your local `data` folder directly, useful when you've run all notebooks and want to use freshly generated data.

 **Prerequisites:**